Huskers Tradition

 Nebraska Football History FAQ

-Quick answers to common questions about Nebraska Cornhuskers football history, championships, famous players, and rivalries.
+Quick answers to common questions about Nebraska Cornhuskers football history, championships, famous players, coaches, Memorial Stadium, and rivalries.

 Nebraska officially claims five football national championships: 1970, 1971, 1994, 1995, and 1997.